-Students applying for federal student aid ONLY need to submit the FAFSA application (www.fafsa.ed.gov).
-Be sure to use Wesleyan University's Title IV school code (001424).
+Students applying for federal student aid ONLY need to submit the FAFSA application (FAFSA® Application | Federal Student Aid) Be sure to use Wesleyan University's Title IV school code (001424).

 After reviewing application materials, the Financial Aid Office may determine that additional information is needed.
-Detailed instructions about applying for financial aid appears in the Applying for Aid section of the financial aid website:
+Detailed instructions about applying for financial aid appears in the Financial Aid Process section of the financial aid website.